Caroline Polachek: 2021–present: Desire, I Want to Turn Into You

-In September 2021, Polachek was announced as one of the opening acts on Dua Lipa's Future Nostalgia Tour.
+In September 2021, Polachek was announced as one of the opening acts on Dua Lipa's US Leg of her Future Nostalgia Tour.
 The tour began on February 9, 2022.
-On November 4, 2021, Charli XCX released "New Shapes" featuring Christine and the Queens and Polachek as the second single from her studio album Crash (2022).

 On July 14, 2021, Polachek released the single "Bunny Is a Rider", another collaboration with Harle; she told Crack magazine that the song was part of a future project.
 In December, Pitchfork ranked "Bunny Is a Rider" at the top of their list of "The 100 Best Songs of 2021".
+In late 2021, Polachek announced a U.S. tour with French artist Oklou as support, marking her first major solo headlining run in North America.
 On February 9, 2022, Polachek released the single "Billions".
-In March, she was featured on Australian electronic music producer Flume's single "Sirens", released ahead of his upcoming studio album Palaces.
-In June, Polachek confirmed that she was working on her fourth studio album, posting a picture of herself in studio with Danny L Harle on Instagram.
+In June, Polachek confirmed that she was working on her fourth studio album, posting a picture of herself in studio with Harle on Instagram.
 She recorded a cover version of "Bang Bang (My Baby Shot Me Down)" for the Minions: The Rise of Gru soundtrack album, released on July 1, 2022.
 On October 17, her flamenco-inspired single "Sunset", a co-production with Sega Bodega, was released.

-On December 5, 2022, Polachek released the single "Welcome to My Island" and announced her second studio album under her full name, Desire, I Want to Turn Into You, for February 14, 2023.
+On December 5, 2022, Polachek released the single "Welcome to My Island" and announced her second studio album under her full name, Desire, I Want to Turn Into You, for release on February 14, 2023.
 The album received critical acclaim and includes "Bunny Is a Rider", "Billions", "Sunset", and "Welcome to My Island".
+After the release, she embarked on the Spiraling Tour through Europe and North America.

+Her song "Sunset" from Desire, I Want To Turn Into You is featured in the 2023 film After Everything.

+On October 17, 2023, Polachek released the single "Dang".
+Months later on February 7, 2024, she released a remix of her song "Butterfly Net" with Weyes Blood.
+The two tracks were later included in the reissue of Desire, named the Everasking Edition, which released just a week later.
+On May 2, 2024, Polachek released the single "Starburned and Unkissed" as part of the soundtrack for the A24 film I Saw the TV Glow.
+Polachek is featured on the remix version of "Everything is romantic" in Charli XCX's remix album Brat and It's Completely Different but Also Still Brat, which was released on October 11.

+Polachek collaborated with video game designer and auteur Hideo Kojima to write an original song for 2025 video game Death Stranding 2: On the Beach, titled "On the Beach", which was released on 23 June 2025.